Here are the best islands in Turkey; we have covered Turkish islands for families, singles, day-trippers, history buffs

 Not only are there churches on the island dating back to Byzantine times, but this is also reputed to be the site of the original resting place of St Nicholas, famously known as Santa Claus.
 Yes, Santa was born in Turkey!

 Even without the heavy historical presence on the island, Gemiler is perfect for a chilled-out day enjoying the scenery and spending time as a family.

 Best Island Of Turkey For Adventurers – Akdamar Island

 Akdamar Island isn’t a spot that many tourists reach, as it is located in the far east of Turkey.
 However, if you have time to explore, you should check it out.
 Lake Van is huge, larger than you can comprehend, and many small islands are within it.
 Akdamar Island is one of those many islands, and its most famous residence is the Church of the Holy Cross.

 With beautiful snow-topped mountains in the distance, the island was formerly home to a substantial religious settlement dating back to the 10th century.
 At this time, King Gagik Artzruni of Armenia ordered the settlement to be built, and the churches still sit on the island.

 You can get to the island by boat trip, which leaves Akdamar itself, but boats don’t tend to go frequently, and you may have to wait until the boat is full before it sets sail.
 Alternatively, you can head to Van and book a guided excursion.

 Best Turkish Islands For Ancient Ruins – Kekova Island

 If you’re staying in Antalya, make sure you find the time to head to Kekova Island, one of the best Turkish islands near Kalekoy village.
 Here you’ll find underwater ruins which date back to Lycian times, and you can visit them directly by boat or kayak.
-The ruins were thrown into the sea by a massive earthquake, believed to have taken place during the 2nd century.
+The ruins were thrown into the sea by a massive earthquake believed to have occurred during the 2nd century.
 The ruins are now known as the “Sunken City.”